Cyncia/Battleship/README.md

 Project 3 for CS 32 at UCLA

 For this project, I had to complete a battle ship game in C++ that consists of four different player types and three different game modes.
 For each player, there exists a board that is private to him/her only.
 The game requires that all players to place all existing ships onto their respective board before starting.
-Once all ships are placed, the game begins with one player attacking a cell on his/her's opponent's board.
+Once all ships are placed, the game begins with one player attacking a cell on the opponent's board.
 Each player alternates when attacking regardless of hit or miss.
 Two display boards are produced during each turn - one displays the opponent's board before any attack has occurred and the other after an attack.
 Instructions and statuses are updated and provided each turn.

 The four player types are:
   1. Awful Player